-The BAE program is designed for students earning an undergraduate degree who wish to teach elementary or middle school (K-8th).
-The program runs during a student’s junior and senior year of college.
-During this time students focus on learning the base tools to become an effective educator in a classroom.
+The Bachelor of Arts in Education Program is designed for students earning an undergraduate degree who wish to teach Elementary or Middle school (K-8th).
+The program runs during a student’s Junior and Senior year at Pacific Lutheran University.
+During this time, students focus on learning the base tools to become an effective educator in the classroom.

-- Program Options: Elementary Education with a minimum of one additional endorsement in one of the following areas: Special Education, English Language Learners, Reading, or Early Childhood Special Education.
-P12 Health/Fitness or P12 Music are available as degree programs from the Kinesiology and Music departments.
+- Program Options: Elementary Education with a minimum of one additional endorsement in one of the following areas: Special Education, English Language Learners, or Reading.

 - Example Program Schedule